chef/knife-openstack/README.md

 ### `knife openstack image list`

 Lists all available images and snapshots available to the currently configured OpenStack account.
 An image is a collection of files used to create or rebuild a server.
-The retuned list filters out image names ending in 'initrd', 'kernel', 'loader', 'virtual' or 'vmlinuz' (this may be disabled with `--disable-filter`).
+The returned list filters out image names ending in 'initrd', 'kernel', 'loader', 'virtual' or 'vmlinuz' (this may be disabled with `--disable-filter`).
 This data may be useful when choosing an image to pass to the `knife openstack server create` subcommand.

 ### `knife openstack group list`